RocioCM/computer-science-thesis/code/frontend/README.md

 ### Docs

 You can find docs on each library and hook on it's own README.md file if needed.
 If you create a new library or hook, remember to add a README.md or JavaDoc comments to document it.

-Starting a new product/project repo?
-Check [INSTALATION_GUIDE.md](./INSTALATION_GUIDE.md) for more information on how to set up the project for the first time.

-All docs links and guides outside the repo are available on [Notion Tech Wiki](https://www.notion.so/1d5ac5d06f9d4ae99134b9bbb6d8f457?v=f933d530b2d645758378af42cc7b91e7&pvs=4#5275ca6adf404b80b904fc44589b2432).